Brisbane Lions: Playing under Justin Leppitsch: 2014–2016

-On 25 August 2013, a former premiership player for the Lions, Justin Leppitsch, was confirmed to be the senior coach of the Lions for the next three seasons.
+On 25 August 2013, a former premiership player for the Lions, Justin Leppitsch, was confirmed as the senior coach of the Lions for the next three seasons.

 During Round 13, 2014 Lions captain Jonathan Brown was the victim of a facial injury in a clash between the Lions and the Greater Western Sydney Giants.
 He collided with Tomas Bugg's knee and was taken off the ground.
 He suffered a concussion and subsequently retired from football.
 His retirement, alongside the retirement of Ash McGrath, meant there were no players from the triple-premiership era remaining at the club.

-On 29 August 2016, Leppitsch was sacked as coach of the Lions after multiple disappointing seasons.
+On 29 August 2016, just one day after the end of the club's season, Leppitsch was sacked as coach of the Lions after multiple disappointing seasons, despite being granted a one-year contract extension at the start of the year which would have seen him remain at the club until the end of the 2017 season.